fcrepo4-labs/fcrepo-api-x-demo/exercises/03-Interacting_with_services.md

 <h2><a href="#ex3b" id="ex3b" class="anchor">B. Links within exposed services</a></h2>

-Exposed service endpoint URIs are really just entrypoints; they link to services that may produce resources that link to other resources within that services, as seen in [HATEOAS](http://restcookbook.com/Basics/hateoas/)-style APIs.
+Exposed service endpoint URIs are really just entrypoints; they link to services that may produce resources that link to other resources within that service, as seen in [HATEOAS](http://restcookbook.com/Basics/hateoas/)-style APIs.
 So the ability for an exposed service to be able to link within itself is important.
 This task presents a very simple example.
 The "xml" extension provides xml-based MODS and DC representations of a Fedora resource.
 It presents users with a choice of formats in the form of an html document that links to URIs for the different formats.

 1. Fetch the service document for an arbitrary RDF fedora resource, and look for a service of type `http://acdc.amherst.edu/extensions#XmlMetadataService`.
 For example, on resource <code>http://**localhost**/fcrepo/rest/apix/extensions</code>
 that's <code>http://**localhost**/services/apix/extensions/svc:xmlmetadata/</code>